Vincent van Gogh Art Project

 Now you can add the outlines and rough details to the village and hills.

-You can also add the hints of light in the windows of the buildings.
+You can also add hints of light to the windows of the buildings.

 Rather than using paint, this exercise uses coloured paper.

 To start, decide on an image to base your work on.
 Choose a painting with lots of visible brushstrokes and an array of colour: this will work well for the style of image we are going to make.
 We have chosen to use Van Gogh's Wheatfield with Crows painting as it shows clearly the types of marks he used:

 To start the process, find sheets of coloured paper in different tones.
 You could also paint sheets of paper in various colours you see in the painting and allow them to dry.

 Once you have a selection of colours to use, cut up the paper into small strips.
 Keep the piles of each coloured paper separate – this will be your colour palette.

 Now you have the colours ready you can prepare the paper you are going to work on.

 Mark out on paper the borders of the image and any guidelines you wish to work on.
 The painting we are copying is simple, but if you are using a more difficult one, you can use the Mammoth Memory grid method to draw up a plan.